getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 mysql             None         <none>        3306/TCP   28s
 ```

-### Test
+### Test the MySQL connection

-To test that MySQL is up-and-running, we can run a MySQL client pod like so:
+To test that MySQL is running, you can run a MySQL client pod, as follows:

 ```bash
 $ kubectl run mysql-client --rm -i --tty --image=mysql -- mysql -hmysql -uroot -p$MYSQL_PASSWORD